MyGet/MyGetDocs/Docs.Site/Docs/Reference/Build-Services.markdown

 ## GitHub Status API

-When a build source is linked to a GitHub repository and has credentials specified, MyGet Build Services will make use of the [GitHub Commit Status API](https://github.com/blog/1227-commit-status-api) to report status messages about a build back to GitHub and makign them visible with commits and pull requests on GitHub.
+When a build source is linked to a GitHub repository and has credentials specified, MyGet Build Services will make use of the [GitHub Commit Status API](https://github.com/blog/1227-commit-status-api) to report status messages about a build back to GitHub and making them visible with commits and pull requests on GitHub.
 The status message posted to GitHub reflects the build status and links to the build log on MyGet.

 ![GitHub Commit Status](Images/github_commit_status.png)